 This app writes ‘100% unique’ content in 2 minutes for a dollar – too good to be true?

-‘Content marketing’ often amounts to nothing more than companies filling their blogs up with posts that try to make them seem smarter than they are while saying nothing of any value to anyone at all.
+‘Content marketing’ often amounts to nothing more than companies filling their blogs up with posts that try to make them seem smarter than they are while saying nothing of any value to anyone.
 And if you’re going to get into that game, why spend time and effort crafting a 500-word article when you can buy a computer-generated one for a dollar?
-That’s the idea behind Article, a startup that can generate articles on a range of topics based on up to five keywords.
+That’s the idea behind Article, a startup that can generate reports on various topics based on up to five keywords.

-While some ‘AI journalist’ products like Quill are used to write finished articles that news websites can publish, the Article doesn’t pretend that its articles will be perfect.
-Instead, the idea is that you take the piece it’s created and tweak it with your own personal touch and clean up things like flaky grammar that may have snuck in.
+While some ‘AI journalist’ products like Quill are used to write finished articles that news websites can publish, the Article doesn’t pretend its themes will be perfect.
+Instead, the idea is that you take the piece it’s created twe,ak it with your personal touch, and clean up things like flaky grammar that may have snuck in.
 “It can help you write a 500-word article in five minutes instead of two hours,” as CEO and co-founder Doron Tal explains.
 So what are the results like?
-Tal told me that Article deals best with broad topics, so I entered ‘Shiba Inu dogs’ and selected the ‘Shiba Inu secrets’ suggestion it offered (mainly because I like the idea of dogs conspiring against humans their own secrets).
+Tal told me that the Article deals best with broad topics, so I entered ‘Shiba Inu dogs’ and selected the ‘Shiba Inu secrets’ suggestion it offered (mainly because I like the idea of dogs conspiring against humans for their secrets).

 READ MORE :

 Another article I generated via Article, about ‘the rise of content marketing,’ turned out to be a rewrite of this 2008 EzineArticles piece that predates the rise of content marketing by several years.
 Tal tells me that Article uses more than just EzineArticles as a source.
 “Usually, articles our algorithm creates are structured from more than one source.
-It really depends on the sort of topic you wish to write about and the initial semantic (analysis) of it.”He said that using the ‘enhanced uniqueness’ option would result in an article that was more likely to be based on more than one source.
+It depends on the topic you wish to write about and its initial semantic (analysis).”He said using the ‘enhanced uniqueness’ option would make an article more likely to be based on more than one source.

 Instant rewrites

-If you don’t want the software to write you an article based on old information from content farms, Articolo can also ‘rewrite’ any article you paste in to create original content from someone else’s work of your choosing.
+Suppose you don’t want the software to write you an article based on old information from content farms.
+In that case, Articolo can also ‘rewrite’ any article you paste in to create original content from someone else’s work of your choosing.
 I decided to see what it would make of my recent look at call center gamification startup EvaluAgent.
 The result?
 My 379-word original became an ugly 232-word regurgitation.

 Dennis Bailey